 Keeping calm with a screaming baby is easier said than done.
-Tensions, emotions and chemicals run high during those first few days, weeks and months.
+Tensions and emotions run high during those first few days, weeks and months.

 Crying is normal behaviour for babies and there are lots of reasons why they might cry.
 Watch our video to find out more.